SpaceVim/SpaceVim/docs/documentation.md

 ```

 The difference is that the bootstrap before function will be called before SpaceVim core,
-and the bootstrap after function is called on autocmd `VimEnter`.
+and the bootstrap after function is called on autocmd `VimEnter`, so you can override defaults
+key bindings in `bootstrap_after` function.

 The bootstrap functions should be placed in the `autoload` directory
 in `~/.SpaceVim.d/`.
 In our case, create file `~/.SpaceVim.d/autoload/myspacevim.vim`